edibotopic/edibotopic-website/content/notes/systemism.md

 Domains that are interpreted as emphasising analysis, most notably science, are labelled "reductionist", when their approach is taken to be missing something.
-In recent years, a critique of food and nutritional science which argued that they were guilty of "nutritional reductionism", gained significant traction.
+In recent years, a critique of food and nutritional science that argued that they were guilty of "nutritional reductionism", gained significant traction.
 The critics instead advocated for various kinds of holism.

 The dichotomy between holism and reductionism may be false.
 A scientist who appreciates the beauty of plants is more likely to become interested in their analysis.
-An artist that is aware of the geometrical patterns in nature may incorporate them into their artwork.
-While there are scientific disciplines that focus on parts (molecular biology), there are also those focused on wholes (synthetic biology), and many scientists that move between these poles.
+An artist who is aware of the geometrical patterns in nature may incorporate them into their artwork.
+While there are scientific disciplines that focus on parts (molecular biology), there are also those focused on wholes (synthetic biology), and many scientists that oscillate between them.

 There is a verticality in how we contrast holism and reductionism.
 We imagine experiencing the whole at a "high level" and the parts at a "low level".
 At the